TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-asc-portal-issue.md

 # Having trouble with Azure Portal

 <!--issueDescription-->
-During our investigation we found that there is an ongoing portal issue.
-The issue has been forwarded to the engineering team for fixes.
+An ongoing portal issue has been detected.
+The issue has been forwarded to the engineering team for resolution.
 <!--/issueDescription-->

 ## **Recommended steps**